danielpmarks/computer_architecture/mp3/golden_cpu/README.md

 ## Timing
 - Running timing and synthesis with the encrypted MP2 requires a Quartus Prime Pro edition software.
 The EWS offers such software, but we do not recommend this approach because the workflow in the Pro edition is very different from the Standard edition.
-- Instead of running the encrypted MP2, you should run the timing/synthesis with **your own MP2 CPU** + your MP3 cache.
+- Instead of running the encrypted MP2, you can run the timing/synthesis with **your own MP2 CPU** + your MP3 cache.
 The `.sdc` setups are the same for MP2.
-- Do follow the usual procedure of committing the `.sdc` with your own design.
+- **There's no need to commit the `.sdc` file for autograding**, we will replace it with our `.sdc`.

 ## Submission
+- Commit the following
+   * Changes in `hdl/cache/`
+   * `hdl/cpu_golden.sv`
+   * `hdl/cacheline_adaptor.sv`
+   * `hdl/mp3.sv`
-- The AG will grade on timing based on only your MP3 cache
+- The AG will grade on timing based on only your MP3 cache.
-- The AG will test your design correctness with the golden design
+- The AG will test your design correctness with the golden CPU.

 ## Things to note
 1. Although we provide you a perfect implementation of the MP2, the simulation does not have access to the internal of this perfect CPU.
 We recommend the following for debugging